Operation Pheasant: British XII Corps

 The attack began on the night of 22 October – the Royal Artillery of XII Corps opened fire on known German positions in the village of Nuland.
 The Corps advanced soon after but the weather conditions were so poor that they prevented air support.
 Later in the day visibility improved and all calls for immediate air support were met by elements of RAF 2nd Tactical Air Force.
 With a strong force of medium bombers as well as Hawker Typhoon and Supermarine Spitfire fighter-bombers they attacked the Maas/Hollands Diep bridges at Hedel and Moerdijk.
 Their biggest success was the destruction of the 15th Army's headquarters at Dordrecht; two generals and seventy other staff officers were killed in the attack.
 The 53rd Welsh, consisting of the 71st and 160th Brigades with the 158th held in reserve near Oss launched their attack together with the 7th Armoured on Nuland.
 The 71st Brigade began pushing up from the Vinkel-Papendijk line in the south and the 160th from the Loonschestraat line just west of Geffen.
 Nuland was cleared by 0745 with two German battalions on the run, later in the day a counterattack was then held off by machine gun fire.

-Colin
+Operation Colin

 The 51st Highland composing of the 152nd, 153rd and 154th Brigades would attack from the village of Eerde near Veghel, about eleven miles from ‘s-Hertogenbosch.
 Facing the 51st was the veteran 59th Wehrmacht infantry division holding the 'Eerde Line' to Liempde between Boxtel and Veghel.